fastnsa/STARS/README.md

 # STARS

 This code is the implementation of our research paper "**STARS: A Sampling and Threshold Sharing Solution for Network  K-function Analytics**".
-Based on our theoretiacl analysis in this paper, this method can further reduce the tiem complexity for generating Network K-function plot.
+Based on our theoretiacl analysis in this paper, this method can further reduce the time complexity for generating Network K-function plot.

+Due to space limitations in this Github link, we do not upload the datasets.
+However, since all datasets are open to public, readers can simply download these datasets from the source webpages.
+To call our code properly, readers need to process these datasets based on our input file structure, which is shown in the file "[file_structure.txt](./file_structure.txt)".

 ## Code Descriptions

-The file "[sam_count.cpp](./src/sam_count.cpp)" shows the implemetnation of the method STARS.
+The file "[sam_count.cpp](./src/sam_count.cpp)" shows the implementation of the method STARS.

 ## Quick Start